Women in the Middle Ages: Women practicing medicine

-The most common way for women to enter the medical field was through becoming a nun, as hospitals where commonly branches of monasteries and nunneries.
+The most common way for women to enter the medical field was through becoming a nun, as hospitals were often branches of monasteries and nunneries.
 Many others found their way into the field by joining medical guilds or being the wives and daughters of medical practitioners.
 While many medical fields were male dominated, the one exception was midwifery, where women would assist not only with childbirth but provide advice for everything from gynecological concerns to colds and fevers.

 In 12th-century Salerno, Italy, Trota wrote one of the Trotula texts on diseases of women.
-Her text, Treatments for Women, addressed events in childbirth that called for medical attention.
-The book was a compilation of three original texts and quickly became the basis for the medical treatment of women.
+This book is a compilation of three original texts, Book on the Conditions of Women, On Treatments of Women, and On Women's Cosmetics.
 Based on medical information developed in the Ancient Greek and Roman eras, these texts discussed ailments, disease, and possible treatments for women's health issues.
+This included treatments for woman centered illnesses, like miscarriages, pain post-birth, and signs of pregnancy, as well as less gender specific illnesses, such as sunburns.
+These quickly became the basis for the medical treatment of women in the Middle Ages.

 The Abbess Hildegard of Bingen, classed among medieval single women, wrote, in her 12th-century treatise Physica and Causae et Curae, about many issues concerning health.
 Hildegard was one of the most well known of medieval medical authors.
 In particular, Hildegard contributed much valuable knowledge in the use of herbs as well as observations regarding women's physiology and spirituality.
 In nine sections, Hildegard's volume reviews the medical uses for plants, the earth's elements (earth, water, and air), and animals.
 Also included are investigations of metals and jewels.
 Hildegard also explored such issues as laughter, tears, and sneezing, on the one hand, and poisons and aphrodisiacs, on the other.
 Her work was compiled in a religious environment but also relied on past wisdom and new findings about women's health and the nature of women's bodies.
 Hildegard's work not only addresses illness and cures but also explores the theory of medicine.